1. What is GATE?

 Or a letter from the principal, stating details about the backlog and it being the reason for not being able to produce a pass certificate currently.

-12. What is the validity Period of GATE Score?
+14. What is the validity period of the GATE Score?